DCCExpress/DCCExpress-Mini/README.md

 2. **Serial output redirection (USB_SERIAL)**
    - Replaced `USB_SERIAL` with a `HTTPSerialWrapper` class
-   - This wrapper forwards all serial output to WebSocket clients
+   - This wrapper forwards all serial output to both the original stream and all connected WebSocket clients.
    - Useful for debugging or monitoring system messages over the network

 ## 🖼️ Images